 Clearly, the Social Widgets hasn’t been tested properly.
 The Tweets widget is certainly conflicting with something in the current theme WP Mods is using, though I’m unsure as to why the profile widget displays nothing but a simple text link to my Twitter account.

-It doesn’t seem like that WooSidebars and WooCommerce haven’t been integrated into WooDojo at all.
+It doesn’t seem like WooSidebars and WooCommerce haven’t been integrated into WooDojo at all.
 I downloaded WooSidebars via the WooDojo page and got a message that it was successfully installed.
 Nothing seems to have been added though.
-Even after the installing WooSidebars the ‘Download and Activate’ links on my WooDojo home page remained.
+Even after installing WooSidebars the ‘Download and Activate’ links on my WooDojo home page remained.
 They were not listed as active on WooDojo and they not listed on my plugin page either (active or inactive).

 Either these plugins haven’t been integrated properly into WooDojo or these plugins are simply being advertised on WooDojo and are not part of the plugin in many way.
 I suspect WooThemes will use WooDojo in future to promote their other plugins through WooDojo.
 This would be a smart move by them as it will increase exposure to their plugins to a large number of people however from a user point of view, it’s completely unnecessary and doesn’t enhance WooDojo in any way.